mounaiban/studycapt/README.md

 A Python module to extract data from CAPT job files or streams that contain or transport print data for/to print devices.

-The `CAPTStream` object in this module contains a method, `get_page()`, for easily decompressing rasters from job files.
+The `CAPTStream` object in this module contains a convenience method, `get_page()`, which extracts rasters from job files and optionally uses `scoa.py` to decompress them.

 ```python
 # WARNING: 'output_file.pbm' will be overwritten without further warning.